nortikin/sverchok/docs/nodes/quaternion/quaternion_math.rst

 scale(q, S) = (w * Sw, x * Sx, y * Sy, z * Sz)

+* QUADRANCE : the quadreance of a quaternion

+q = (w, x, y, z)

+Quadrance(q) = w * w + x * x + y * y + z * z

+Note: essentially this is the dot product of the quaternion with itself, and also equal to square of the magnitude.

 * MAGNITUDE : the magnitude of a quaternion

 q = (w, x, y, z)

 Magnitude(q) = sqrt(w * w + x * x + y * y + z * z)

+Note: this is essentially the square root of the quadrance (the length of the quaternion).

 Output